Bundesliga: Erling Haaland's return boosts Borussia Dortmund ahead of Bayern visit | DW | 27.11.2021

 At least for a moment, Dortmund's Champions League elimination earlier in the week was forgotten and the Black and Yellows can look foward to next week's visit of Bayern Munich with renewed confidence that Haaland can keep them in the Bundesliga title race.

 There was little doubt entering the season that Haaland was paramount to Dortmund's plans.
-After all, the club made clear that he would not be allowed to leave the club despite efforts from agent Mino Raiola to force his hand.
+After all, the club made clear that he would not be allowed to leave the club despite efforts from agent Mino Raiola to force the club's hand.

 So the hip injury he suffered in October put the club in a tough spot.
 At the time, Dortmund were a point behind perennial league Champions Bayern and Haaland was tied with Robert Lewandowski for most goals in the division.